hunterirving/mixapps/readme.md

 these days, we mostly point to things that we don't control.

-modern playlists are platform-locked, often require a paid subscription, and decay as licenes expire.
+modern playlists are platform-locked, often require a paid subscription, and decay as licenses expire.

 <p align="center">